dspiegel29/ArtofStatistics/README.md

 * page 232.
 Figure 9.1b is incorrect - the bars should have heights 0.32, 0.64, 0.04, as described in the footnote.
 Figures 9.1e and 9.1f are incorrect, the peak should be centred at 0.2, and 9.1e has an apparent layer of probability smeared over the whole range.
 The correct version of Figure 9.1 is shown below, and can be found on the Github repository
 ![](09-1-left-hander-binomial.png)
 * page 235 Legend to Figure 9.2, line 2, after 'UK', add '(except Wales)'
 * page 254 In the legend to Figure 10.1 'solid' should be replaced by 'dashed'
+* page 286 lines -7,-6. alpha and beta should not be italicised.
 * page 306 para 3, line 4, replace ‘gender’ by ‘sex’
 * page 319 Table 1 last line, replace '6.5' by '6.7'
 * page 319 Table 1 legend, replace '6.5' by '6.7'